aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/customcommandbutton/_index.md

 ```

-the alternative text of the command button.
+Gets the alternative text of the command button.

 **Returns:**
 java.lang.String